NixOS/nix/CONTRIBUTING.md

    You can use [labels](https://github.com/NixOS/nix/labels) to filter for relevant topics.

 2. Search for related issues that cover what you're going to work on.
 It could help to mention there that you will work on the issue.

+   Issues labeled ["good first issue"](https://github.com/NixOS/nix/labels/good-first-issue) should be relatively easy to fix and are likely to get merged quickly.
    Pull requests addressing issues labeled ["idea approved"](https://github.com/NixOS/nix/labels/idea%20approved) are especially welcomed by maintainers and will receive prioritised review.

 3. Check the [Nix reference manual](https://nixos.org/manual/nix/unstable/contributing/hacking.html) for information on building Nix and running its tests.